-Nine risks have been identified as presenting a high risk to the Authority.
+Seven risks have been identified as presenting a high risk to the Authority.
 In summary, and in no particular order, these relate to:

-- terrorist and/or criminal misappropriation of assets; - unanticipated (permanent or semi-permanent) depletion of staff affecting emergency response capability; - the impact of changes to governance arrangements for FRAs in Wales;
+- insufficient funds or resources to deliver core services or to maintain risk-critical systems; - failure to secure sufficient operational resources; - terrorist and/or criminal misappropriation of assets; - unanticipated (permanent or semi-permanent) depletion of staff affecting emergency response capability;

-- the Service's capacity to deal with additional (externally imposed) burdens; - ineffective management of workforce information; - the possibility of a personal data breach following implementation of GDPR; - disruption of established relationships with local government partners; - the importance for service delivery of a fit and healthy workforce; - maintaining the ability to provide risk information to operational staff electronically.
+- the Service's level of resilience to sudden loss of staff with specialist knowledge and/or experience of NWFRS business; - the possibility of a personal data breach following implementation of GDPR; - maintaining the ability to provide risk information to operational staff electronically.

-With planned countermeasures it is anticipated that three will remain at a high risk level, three will be reduced to a medium high level, two will be reduced to a medium low level and one will be re-categorised as being a low level risk.
+With planned countermeasures it is anticipated that four will remain at a high risk level, two will be reduced to a medium high level, and one will be re-categorised as being a low level risk.